AdobeDocs/target.en/help/main/c-activities/automated-traffic-allocation/create-auto-allocate-activity.md

 1. Set up your traffic allocation method.

    You can show multiple experiences to the same audience.
-A diagram displays showing your selected audience and the experiences you've added to the activity.
+A diagram displays showing your selected audience and the experiences that you have added to the activity.

    Choose your desired traffic allocation method.
 To create an [!UICONTROL Auto-Allocate] activity, select **[!UICONTROL Auto-Allocate to best experience]**.

    The three types of traffic allocation are described below:

-   * **[!UICONTROL Manual (Default)]**: Specify the percentage of entrants you want to see each experience.
+   * **[!UICONTROL Manual (Default)]**: Specify the percentage of entrants that you want to see each experience.
 You can split the percentages evenly between all experiences, or specify higher or lower percentages for each experience.
 The total for all experiences must equal 100%.
 For more information, see [Create an A/B Test](/help/main/c-activities/t-test-ab/t-test-create-ab/test-create-ab.md).

    * **[!UICONTROL Auto-allocate to best experience]**: Most activity entrants are automatically directed to higher-performing experiences.
 Some visitors are allocated to all experiences, to maintain exploration of experiences and to recognize changes in performance trends.